CLIUtils/CLI11/README.md

 This results in the subcommand being moved from its parent into the option group.

 Options in an option group are searched for a command line match after any options in the main app, so any positionals in the main app would be matched first.
 So care must be taken to make sure of the order when using positional arguments and option groups.
-Option groups work well with `excludes` and `require_options` methods, as an Application will treat an option group as a single option for the purpose of counting and requirements, and an option group will be considered used if any of the options or subcommands contained in it are used.
+Option groups work well with `excludes` and `require_options` methods, as an application will treat an option group as a single option for the purpose of counting and requirements, and an option group will be considered used if any of the options or subcommands contained in it are used.
 Option groups allow specifying requirements such as requiring 1 of 3 options in one group and 1 of 3 options in a different group.
 Option groups can contain other groups as well.
 Disabling an option group will turn off all options within the group.

 The `CLI::TriggerOn` 🚧 and `CLI::TriggerOff` 🚧 methods are helper methods to allow the use of options/subcommands from one group to trigger another group on or off.